JeffDeCola/my-verilog-examples/sequential-logic/arbiters/priority_arbiter/README.md

 # PRIORITY ARBITER EXAMPLE

-_A three level priority arbiter with asynchronous reset (using if-then-else statements)._
+_A three level priority arbiter with asynchronous reset._

 Table of Contents